 COVID-19 Research Fund

-Your gift to Main Line Health’s COVID-19 Research Fund will support several biomedical scientists at Lankenau Institute for Medical Research (LIMR) who have pivoted their research toward battling the coronavirus.
+Your gift to the COVID-19 Research Fund will support several biomedical scientists at Lankenau Institute for Medical Research (LIMR) who have pivoted their research to battling the coronavirus.
 In particular, they are advancing studies to better diagnose, treat and prevent COVID-19 infection.
-Thank you for helping us to help others.
+Additionally, several members of LIMR's Board of Trustees have joined together to initiate a Challenge Match to help raise additional funds.
+For the remainder of 2020, they will match dollar-for-dollar all contributions to this fund up to $80,000, thereby doubling your donation to this important research.

 Immunotherapy Pioneer Fund